hcs42/heapkeeper-old/doc/tutorial.rst

 Customizing the interface
 -------------------------

-heapia can be customized by creating a Python module called heapcustom.
-If the appropriate callback functions are defined here, they will be used by heapia instead of the default behaviour.
+hkshell can be customized by creating a Python module called heapcustom.
+If the appropriate callback functions are defined here, they will be used by hkshell instead of the default behaviour.

 E.g. the following ``heapcustom.py`` changes the arguments of the HTML-generator so that it includes the table of contents in the generated HTML and omits the dates. ::

-    import heapmanip
+    import hklib

     def gen_index_html(maildb):
-        g = heapmanip.Generator(maildb)
+        g = hklib.Generator(maildb)
         g.index_html(write_toc=True, write_date=False)

 The same can be done by hand from the Heapkeeper's interactive shell, without creating ``heapcustom`` module::

     >>> def my_gen_index_html(maildb):
-    ...     g = heapmanip.Generator(maildb)
+    ...     g = hklib.Generator(maildb)
     ...     g.index_html(write_toc=True, write_date=False)
     ...
     >>> set_callback('gen_index_html', my_gen_index_html)